zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 The organizational policy is intended to set up requirements and govern the secure best practices for the environment (organizational level) in which the requirements set by the [Secure SDLC policy](../Zowe-SSDP-SDLC/Policy.md) can be fulfilled.
 Sometimes requirements from OP and DP can interfere or be complementary.
 Duplications will not be resolved for completeness and clarity of the respective policy.

-The security policy comprises requirements that an organization (Squad/Team) contributing to Zowe must fulfil in order to conform to Zowe security vision and principles(#TODO: Link).
+The security policy comprises requirements that any organization that contributes to Zowe should fulfil in order to conform to Zowe security vision and principles(#TODO: Link).
+When the contributor is a single person, the responsibility for conformance with the secure development policy is delegated to the squad owning the respective Zowe component/s.
+Every squad must emit at least one Zowe Security Workgroup member.
+SUch a members should guarantee fulfilment of the SDP requirementns.

-Example of such requirements are: creating security roles, acquiring upper management support, Protecting the code etc.
+Example of requirements are: creating security roles, acquiring upper management support, Protecting the code etc.
 The fulfilment of these requirements [#CHOOSE-ONE: needs to/should be/must be/is] measurable and provable, i.e. the contributors must provide evidence that corresponding measure have been performed and documented in a public space.

 The requirements defined herein are grouped into two main categories further divided into several sub-categories each.

 The main categorization reflects the secure development practices grouping as defined by NIST [Secure Software Development Framework (SSDF)](https://csrc.nist.gov/Projects/ssdf).
 NIST SSDF recommended practices IDs are those directly mapped to the Zowe SSDP (sub)categories and items.